HandleLizzy/HandleLizzy/README.md

 Hi there 👋

 I’m Elizabeth, a Full-Stack Developer passionate about solving real-life problems with code.
-I have a qualification in Software Development, Obtained from Tshwane University of Technology
+I have a qualification in Software Development, Obtained from Tshwane University of Technology.

 👀 I’m interested in using data for good by building front-end and back-end projects that meet the daily needs of users.